Urobobros/SimpleWhpDemo/readme.md

 While the program runs, characters sent through INT 10h are stored in an 80×25 text buffer.
 The CGA text memory at `0xB8000` is mirrored live so direct writes by the guest immediately update the SDL window.
-At shutdown the buffer is still printed on the host console so you can see the final screen contents.
+The emulator now honors the 16 CGA text colors so attributes set by the program appear with the proper foreground and background shades.
+At shutdown the buffer is still printed on the host console so you can inspect the final screen contents.

 ## Emulator API
 I noticed WHP also provides a set of [Emulator API](https://learn.microsoft.com/en-us/virtualization/api/hypervisor-instruction-emulator/hypervisor-instruction-emulator).
 Please note that the Emulator API aims to further decode the Port I/O and Memory-Mapped I/O so that we wont have to grab the data on our own.
 This significantly reduces our effort to transfer data between our emulated peripherals and the vCPU.